-This proposal seeks to increase the butterfat recovery factor in the Class III price formula to 93
+This proposal seeks to increase the butterfat recovery factor in the Class III price formula to 93 percent, which would necessitate a corresponding increase in the butterfat yield in cheese to 1.624.

 § 1000.50 Class prices, component prices, and advanced pricing factors.